 Emergency Preparedness Week is an annual event that takes place during the first week in May of each year.
-Emergency Preparedness Week was held May 1-7, 2016.
+Emergency Preparedness Week is held May 3-9, 2020.
 The nation event is coordinated by Public Safety Canada in close collaboration with the Ontario Fire Marshal and Emergency Management

 Tips For Dealing with Winter Storms

 Winter storms can be treacherous and damaging if you are unprepared.
 They can disrupt power supply and transportation and create home and personal safety issues.
 Bitter cold and winter storms kill more people than the number of Canadians killed by tornadoes, thunderstorms, lightning, floods and hurricanes combined.
 Being prepared can literally save your life.

 When winter storms are expected, Emergency Management Ontario advises the public to follow these safety tips.